 Cassandra imbued a confidence and connection with the ‘Oss during her seventeen years of Teazing and this was something that would also develop within me after years of experience.
 One’s reflexes need to be quick due to the unpredictable behaviour of the ‘Oss and also the crowd.

 After my first performance, I received positive feedback, plus a few criticisms from one person who thought I ought to teaze the same way as Cassandra.
-It was only after years of experience that I could see what he meant, as he advised me to watch her feet and mine now move in the same way as the energy has grounded.
+It was only after years of experience that I could see what he meant, as he advised me to watch her feet and mine now move in the same way as the energy has now ‘grounded’.
 Another did not agree with two Teazers being on the street instead of one, but Cassandra explained that it was the best method for training.
 Whatever the viewpoints, I knew I had done a good first performance for someone who had no previous knowledge of ‘Oss Teazing.
 My Teazing role with Cassandra and Penglaz in Penzance continued for two years and then we left the festival over political issues.
 (See Original Penglaz Reinstated) After leaving the Golowan festival we re-named our ‘Oss Penkevyll and our Guise team Boekka.
-I was relieved to be out of that situation as we then had freedom to perform in our own way.
+I was relieved to be out of that particular situation as we then had freedom to perform in our own way.

 Boekka has had three changes of colours, image, performers and riders throughout the years, however one aspect that stayed constant is that Cassandra and I remained together as Teazers.
 I performed alongside her for eight years and then she handed on the role of head Teazer to me.